-The Wednesday evening dinner meal will be served in the individual unit's campsite rather than the Dining Hall.
+The Wednesday evening dinner meal is being planned to be served in the individual unit's campsite rather than the Dining Hall.
 All food will be pre-cooked and brought to the sites warm/chilled as applicable.
 Paper products and eating utensils will be provided.
 Units should plan to bring serving utensils and water coolers.
 Ice delivery will be available with the food upon request.